hoangsonww/Agentic-AI-Pipeline/Agentic-Coding-Pipeline/README.md

 ## Tooling & integration patterns

-* **CLI orchestration** – `run.py` demonstrates how to wire agents with explicit LLM clients, making it easy to lift into Airflow, Dagster, or bespoke schedulers.
+* **CLI orchestration** – `run.py` demonstrates how to wire agents with explicit LLM clients; easy to lift into Airflow, Dagster, or bespoke schedulers.
 * **Custom retries** – Wrap `pipeline.run()` and inspect `feedback` to implement exponential backoff, diff-based heuristics, or fallback model selection.
 * **CI hooks** – Use the returned dict in a job step to decide whether to push commits, request reviews, or fail fast.
 The bundled unit test shows how to swap LLMs for mocks when running in headless CI.
 * **Artifact capture** – Persist `proposed_code`, `test_output`, and `qa_output` to S3 or issue comments to give humans full context on automated changes.

 ---

-## MCP Server Integration
+## MCP integration

 This pipeline registers with the shared [`mcp`](../mcp) package.
 The FastAPI-backed **MCPServer** exposes a unified toolbox (web search, browsing, direct LLM calls) so any pipeline in the monorepo can dispatch coding tasks remotely or as part of a larger workflow.